 Compound Groups used to identify hazardous substances are not well defined.
 Pharos and the Data Commons rely heavily on authoritative hazard listings to identify associations between substances and human and environmental health hazards, such as cancer and aquatic toxicity.
 Authoritative bodies of scientists - primarily under the auspices of national and international governmental agencies, such as the US EPA and the World Health Organization - review the science and develop a consensus on these important listings, resulting in lists of carcinogens, reproductive toxicants, aquatic toxicants and others.

-Now that list based hazard screening - screening chemicals against the authoritative lists to identify potential hazards - is being automated with web search tools, it is particularly important to fully populate these groups with individual members.
-Thousands of these group members have been heretofore unidentified.
+Now that list based hazard screening - screening chemicals against the authoritative lists to identify potential hazards - is automated in tools such as the Data Commons, Pharos, and the HPD Builder, it is particularly important to fully populate these groups with individual members.
 Until the chemicals in each group are identified and listed, they can find their way into our products without anyone being aware of their hazards.
 Furthermore, without a common agreed upon listing of the chemicals in each group, different screening tools will come up with different results.

 HBN coordinates the Compound Group Population Project to identify the chemicals that should be included in groups used for hazard screening.
 This collaborative project is coordinated through HBN’s Chemical Hazard Data Commons (hereinafter Data Commons).
 Together we can help manufacturers and consumers avoid hazards they may have otherwise missed.
 Help us close this huge gap in list screening.

 We are tackling this problem by the following steps:

 Establish definitions of groups

 Develop search algorithms to apply to chemical structure databases to identify members of the groups.